Tudor-Andrei-Petrescu/Computer_Graphics_Coursework/README.md

 The aim of this coursework was to create a basic rendering engine that can render in wireframe, ray trace, and rasterize.

 ### Some of the key features include:
--Orbiting and moving the camera along the X and Y coordinates
+- Orbiting and moving the camera along the X and Y coordinates
 - Hard and soft shadows
 - Different lightings(e.g. diffuse, ambient, specular)